Griffiths, Proceedings of the Biological Society of Washington 27(6): 28, 1914

 The yellow flowers are 5-8 cm in diameter and darken to red or dark orange with age.
 Filaments are yellow and anthers are yellow.
 The style is pale and the stigma is green.
 Fruit is short-pyriform to subglobose and red.
 The fruit has a noticeable bloom that is lost at complete ripening at which time the fruit is dull red.
 Fruit spines may be reddish-brown.

 O. confusa resembles O. dulcis in overall aspect and grows alongside it in some locations.
 However, the two generally do not produce hybrids.
 The two prickly pears are similar in growth form and habit.
 However, when they are growing together it can be seen that O. confusa is always smaller, rarely reaching 40 cm tall, and O. confusa pads average smaller as well.

 O. confusa typically has large areoles with irregularly sized glochids that are scattered throughout areoles as in O. engelmannii.
 In contrast, O. dulcis generally has a tuft of glochids at the apex of an areole.
 O. confusa is a bluer plant than O. dulcis.
 Older (oldest) spines are darker on O. confusa than those of O. dulcis.
 The oldest spines of O. dulcis (on the oldest cladodes) may be black, especially in the western part of its range.
 See a table that compares O. confusa with O. dulcis.

-O. confusa is medium-sized and an attractive garden plant because the flowers darken to red or near-red.
-Some forms may be hard to USDA climate zone 7 or 8.
+O. confusa is a medium-sized and attractive garden plant because the flowers darken to red or near-red.
+Some forms may be hardy to USDA climate zone 7 or 8.